Skip to navigation Skip to content

 • for apprentices, they are no longer employed by their apprentice employer

-Students need to provide written confirmation from the education provider if:
+Students need to provide written confirmation from the education provider, stating they cannot recommence any extra subjects until the following study period if:

 • their temporary incapacity ends during a current study period, and